hfmistake/mobile-programming/README.md

 ### Description

-Repository to store the codes and projects developed in the Mobile Programming discipline.
+Repository to store the codes and projects developed in the Mobile Programming subject.

 ### Technologies